 Marissa Jaret Winokur's sullen fast-food server, Janine ("You are so busted!"), in American Beauty.
 At a screening of the film, the character's smug little smirk at Annette Bening not only elicited laughs from the audience, but actual applause.

-In the classic, star-studded movie version of Agatha Christie's Murder on the Orient Express from 1974, Ingrid Bergman won an Oscar for her role as the half-crazy Swedish missionary Greta Ohlsson, who is practically only seen onscreen during a 7 minute near-monologue.
+In the classic, star-studded movie version of Agatha Christie's Murder on the Orient Express (1974), Ingrid Bergman won an Oscar for her role as the half-crazy Swedish missionary Greta Ohlsson, who is practically only seen onscreen during a 7 minute near-monologue.
 Bergman herself, however, said that Valentina Cortese should've won.
-This trope applies to nearly everyone in the film; with the exception of Hercule Poirot and the director of the train, who interrogate each passenger, no one has more than three scenes.
+This trope applies to nearly everyone in the film; with the exception of Hercule Poirot, Dr. Constantine, and the director of the Wagon-Lits company, who interrogate each passenger, no one has more than three scenes.
 Just the same, every actor gives a full movie's performance in their 7 minutes on-screen.

 Dame Judi Dench as Queen Elizabeth I needed only nine minutes of screen time to run away with Shakespeare in Love and an Oscar for Best Actress in a Supporting Role.